aigallegos/Edhesive---AP-CS-A-/README.md

 # Edhesive AP CS A
-Most AP CSA activities can be found here
+Most Edhesive AP CSA activities can be found here.
+Senior from Chicago. **DISCLAIMER: DONT COPY ONLY USE TO CHECK OR FOR QUICK REFERENCE TO EARILER ACTIVITIES**